 It was not, however, the final chapter at the circuit.
 In around 2012, the southern portion of the circuit, including the straight and hairpin, was revived for supercar driving events, which successfully operate year-round to give people a chance to lap in Lamborghinis, Porsches, Ferraris and other exotica.

 To celebrate the 50th anniversary of the circuit in 2015, a revival meeting was organised.
 This featured some static displays of racing cars for the circuit’s past, along with the chance to drive a lap of the full course for the first time since its closure.
-While new grandstand having been built directly over the old start-finish line, the former pit lane to the rear was widened and resurfaced in order to complete the lap.
+While new grandstand having been built directly over the old start-finish line, the former pit lane entry and the road to the rear of the grandstand was widened and resurfaced in order to complete the lap.

 Mixed weather conditions and a lack of racing car activity on the course limited the first Revival’s success, but a second edition was organised in May 2017, this time with more motorsport content, including a timed sprint event.
 Despite 11,000 spectators turning out to make the event much more of a success and leading to an announcement that it would become a yearly event, the Revival has to date failed to be repeated for a third time.

-With thanks to Iain Nicolson for some of the information in this track history.
+With special thanks to Iain Nicolson for some of the information in this track history.